NoaTal1996/Resilience_and_Emotional_Responses_of_Healthcare_Professionals_to_COVID-19/README.md

 ## Fig 1: Emotion Trends

-This folder contains data used to generate Figure 1 in the main paper.
+The `data/Fig_1` folder contains data used to generate Figure 1 in the main paper.

 Both files include monthly emotion scores (means, standard deviations, confidence intervals) and a parsed `date` column, ranging from **2019-01-01** to **2022-05-01**.